YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 	ok :          boolean,            // true
 	global|local: string,
 	subscripts:   string[]|number[],  // (optional)
+	increment:    number,
 	data:         string|number
    }

-The :code:`data` property is the string representation of a :ref:`canonical number <canonical-numbers>`.
+When the :code:`data` property is a string, it is the string representation of a :ref:`canonical number <canonical-numbers>`.

 Returns the following object on failure: